Robinlovelace/open-gat/README.md

 In response to the ‘siloed’ development of GIS and transport software, there have been calls for greater integration.
-Loidl et al. (2016), building on the observation that “geography and GIS remained a niche topic within traditional transport modeling”, made a case for strengthening the ‘spatial perspective’ in transport modelling.
+Loidl et al. (2016), building on the observation that “geography and GIS remained a niche topic within traditional transport modeling,” made a case for strengthening the ‘spatial perspective’ in transport modelling.
 The paper emphasised the growing importance of well-defined data types, disaggregating detailed (and difficult to interpret) transport model